HL7-DaVinci/CDS-Library/CQLCookbook.md

 Each statement will include:
 1. A short description describing the context of when the statement would be used
 2. A generic CQL snippet of the statement.
 These can be copied and modified slightly in order to accomodate the needs of a new CQL prepopulation file (note these snippets can reference functions from helper libraries, which are not included here).
-3. A list of variables that should be changed in order to tailor the CQL statement to a specific need (ex. a specific valueset, condition, observation, etc.)
+3. A list of variables that should be changed in order to tailor the CQL statement to a specific need (ex. a specific value set, condition, observation, etc.)
 4. An example from CDS-Library where this type of code is implemented

-### *I) Condition Resource Statements*
+### *A) Condition Resource Statements*

 ### List of All Active Conditions
 Return a list of all Conditions that are active or occuring from a designated value set or Condition list.